Emirates Airbus A350 Makes Americas Debut With Montreal Flights

 • Emirates’ A350s with crew rest facilities will have 298 seats, including 32 business class seats, 28 premium economy seats, and 238 economy seats

 Well, these planes feature Emirates’ newest business class product, which isn’t necessarily much to get excited about, but is still better than the 777-200LR business class that it replaces.
-Furthermore, this will be the first time that Emirates offers premium economy on a route to Canada, so that’s a new product that some passengers my appreciate.
+Furthermore, this will be the first time that Emirates offers premium economy on a route to Canada, so that’s a new product that some passengers may appreciate.

-Furthermore, the A350 is a generally lovely plane to fly, with a quiet and comfortable cabin, great tech, a tail camera, etc.
+Furthermore, the A350 is a generally lovely plane to fly, with a quiet and comfortable cabin, great tech, a tail camera, etc. In economy, the seats on the A350 are typically also wider than on the 777, so that’s a positive development as well.

 Emirates A350 business class cabin